Orlando Assault & Battery Attorney

 In addition, if a firearm was used or possessed during the battery you can face enhanced penalties.

 Law enforcement officers can make mistakes and not all accusations of assault are legitimate.
 At the Law Office of Carrie L. Rentz, P.A., we are committed to our clients.
-When you hire our Winter Park assault and battery defense attorney, you will always be treated with care and respect.
+When you hire our Orlando assault and battery defense attorney, you will always be treated with care and respect.
 With experience as a former prosecutor, we know how to defend these types of criminal cases.
 Put our 15 years of experience to work for you.